lowrie/pyRouterJig/finger_spacing_options.md

 ---
 layout: page_doc
-title: Finger Spacing Options
+title: Finger Layout Options
 ---

 Throughout the documentation of {{ site.codename }}, we refer to a \"finger\" not only as the traditional finger of a box joint, but also generically to refer to a pin or tail of a dovetail joint.
-There are currently two automatic finger-spacing algorithms, along with an editor to allow specification of arbitrary joints.
+There are currently two automatic finger-layout algorithms, along with an editor to allow specification of arbitrary joints.
-The automatic spacing options are <b>Equal</b> and <b>Variable</b>, located at tabs in the lower-right portion of the window.
+The automatic layout options are <b>Equal</b> and <b>Variable</b>, located at tabs in the lower-right portion of the window.
 Each option has its own controls, described below: